aklitzke/dors/README.md

 Designed with the hope that easy things should be easy, and hard things should be possible.
-Especially targeted toward environments with a large cargo workspace, like embedded or cloud-based, that often contain multiple targets, complex deploy scripts, and CI pipelines.
+Especially targeted toward environments with a large cargo workspace, like embedded or cloud-based, that often contain multiple targets, tools outside of the rust ecosystem, complex deploy scripts, and CI pipelines.

 ## Example